Generate Point Clouds with Multiscale Details from Graph-Represented Structures: Approach

 where $\overrightarrow {a}\in \mathbb{R}^5$ is the weight vector, $\parallel$ is the concatenation operation, and $\mathit{LR}$ stands for LeakyReLU nonlinearity.
 The feature vectors $F_{st}$ for $V_t$ that will be aggregated by the attention weights of $V_s$ is expressed as:

 The introduction of the relative capacity ratio helps the network to recognize the differences between vertices representing different scales.
 At the same time, the relative capacity ratio only considers vertices in a certain range, which is also robust to local density changes.
-After relative GAT, two layers of ordinary GAT are followed to further encode the graph.
+After relative GAT, two layers of ordinary GAT with layer normalizations are added to further encode the graph.

 The encoder outputs noise variances $\mathit{NV}_i \in \mathbb{R} ^{c}$ and encoded features $F_i \in \mathbb{R}^{c}$ for each vertex $V_i$, where $c$ stands for the number of feature channels.
 To generate a point cloud for $N = \sum_{i=1}^{K} C_i$ points, each vertex $V_i$ needs to breed $C_i$ points.
-Most multi-branch generation methods in previous works can only generate the same number of points in every branch\cite{groueix2018,mo2020pt2pc,Yang_Wu_Zhang_Jin_2021}.
-FoldingNet\cite{yang2018foldingnet} proposed a sample-transform method, which can generate a shape in different number of points.
+Most multi-branch generation methods in previous works can only generate the same number of points in every branch\cite{groueix2018, mo2020pt2pc, Yang_Wu_Zhang_Jin_2021}.
+FoldingNet\cite{yang2018foldingnet} proposed a sample-transform method, which can generate a shape in different numbers of points.
 With the inspiration FoldingNet gave to us, we propose a method to sample different numbers of features for different vertices.
 A binary expanding matrix $\mathit{EP} \in \mathbb{N}^{N*K}$ is presented:

 By pre-multiplying $EP$ to the features $F \in \mathbb{R}^{K \times c}$, we can expand the $K$ features into $N$ features $F \in \mathbb{R}^{N \times c}$, where features from vertex $V_i$ will be repeated $C_i$ times.
-Pre-multiplying other properties matrices (e.g. $R,\mathit{SF},L$) by $EP$ can also expand other properties in the same way.
+Pre-multiplying other properties matrices (e.g. $R,\mathit{SF}, L$) by $EP$ can also expand other properties in the same way.
 Similar to FoldingNet's sampling results, each feature is concatenated by a unique noise and a common global feature.
 Points expanded from $V_i$ share the global feature.
-Noises for these points are sampled by a reparameterization module from a gaussian distribution whose variances are $\mathit{NV}_i$.
+Noises for these points are sampled by a reparameterization module from a Gaussian distribution whose variances are $\mathit{NV}_i$.